Alexandria Bay, New York: Local attractions

 While Alexandria Bay has a relatively low population during the winter months and has no colleges, the late spring, summer, and early fall seasons bring an influx of vacationers and avid boaters that cause the population of the village to exceed 15,000.
 Several motels and hotels are available in the immediate village area.
 Boat tours are available of the bay and river area daily.

 Boldt Castle is a 120-room mansion on Heart Island, located near Alexandria Bay.
 The castle was designed by the firm of W. D. Hewitt and G.W.
 Hewitt, Architects of Philadelphia, who also designed Druim Moir Castle in Philadelphia.
 Boldt Castle was built at the turn of the century by multi-millionaire George C. Boldt for his wife, Louise, as a testimony of his love for her.
 Mr. Boldt invested over $2.5 million to build this replica of a Rhineland castle.

 Boldt planned on presenting it to his wife on Valentine's Day.
 Work was underway on the eleven buildings that would comprise the castle complex when in January 1904 Louise Boldt died, ending the dreams of a lifetime.
 George Boldt ordered that all work be stopped and for 73 years the Castle and the other structures on the island were left to the forces of nature.
 The Thousand Islands Bridge Authority acquired the property in 1977; since that time, several million dollars have been spent rehabilitating and restoring the castle and surrounding structures.
 Ferries allow access to the castle on an hourly schedule daily.
 In 1979, the movie Fear No Evil was filmed at several sites in and around Boldt Castle, marking the only time the castle has made an appearance in cinema.

 Every August, 10 days are devoted to "Bill Johnston's Pirate Days", a town-wide festival that features professional performers acting out pirate battles and a "siege" of the town by the "Pirate of the Thousand Islands", Bill Johnston, whom the festival is named after.
 It is encouraged that attendees dress in pirate attire, as do the actors who line the streets.
 The festival is also educational, with many groups providing galleries, displays, and informative presentations of the weapons and ships used during the Golden Age of Piracy.

 Economy

 The total value of exports of Alexandria Bay, New York was $6.73 billion in 2020.

 Airport

 Maxson Airfield (FAA LID: 89NY) is a privately owned, private-use general aviation airport located 2 nmi south of the central business district of Alexandria Bay.
 It once had commercial service provided by Mohawk Airlines.
 At that time, the airport bore the IATA airport code AXB.

+The Maxson Airport was originally owned by Howard C. Maxson.
+He ran it as a grass-field airport until his death in 1984.
+Howard Maxson would provide airplane tours over the 1000 Islands during the summer as well as flight instruction.

+Education

+The school district is Alexandria Central School District.